Talco, Texas: Geography

-US Route 271 is a major north–south highway through Talco.
-The community is a mile east of the Franklin County line.
+US Route 271 is the major north–south highway passing through Talco.
+The community is one mile east of the Franklin County line.

 Demographics

 As of the 2020 United States census, there were 494 people, 258 households, and 206 families residing in the city.

 Education

 The City of Talco is served by the Rivercrest Independent School District (Talco-Bogata Consolidated Independent School District prior to July 1999).

 It previously maintained Talco Elementary.
 The previous Talco school opened in 1939.
 The district began construction of the consolidated elementary on May 1, 2000 and the scheduled completion was in June 2001.